feilipu/NASCOM_BASIC_4.7/README.md

 This version provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x2000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described.

-## RC2014 Mini, Micro, Classic: 32kB MS Basic using __AM9511A APU Module__
+## RC2014 Mini, Micro, Classic: 32kB MS Basic using __Am9511A APU Module__

 This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an AM9511A APU Module.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an Am9511A APU Module.

-## RC2014 Mini, Micro, Classic: 32kB MS Basic using __LUT Multiply Module__

-This version works with the most basic default version of the RC2014, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed a LUT (Multiply) Module.

 ## RC2014 Classic: 32kB MS Basic using __8085 CPU Module__

 This version works with the most basic default version of the RC2014 running with an 8085 CPU Module, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an 8085 CPU Module.

-## RC2014 Classic: 32kB MS Basic using __8085 CPU Module__ and __AM9511A APU Module__
+## RC2014 Classic: 32kB MS Basic using __8085 CPU Module__ and __Am9511A APU Module__

-Note well.
-This code works, but the hardware interface to the APU Module doesn't.

 This version works with the most basic default version of the RC2014 running with an 8085 CPU Module, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed an 8085 CPU Module.
+This is the ROM to choose if you want fast I/O from a standard RC2014, and you have installed both an 8085 CPU Module and Am9511A APU Module.

 ==============================================================================